-Stuart Barr is a land use and zoning attorney focused on real estate development approvals through building relationships, strategic planning, and working with expanding businesses.
+Stuart Barr is a land use and zoning attorney focused on all phases of real estate development approvals through building relationships, strategic planning, and working with expanding businesses.

-A long-time Montgomery County resident, Stuart has a passion for large projects that make a difference in and around the community.
-He thrives on working with municipalities to execute great projects to the highest standards understanding that these developments will become part of the community’s fabric.
+A long-time Montgomery County resident, Stuart has a passion for large and small projects that make a difference in and around the community.
+He thrives on working with Montgomery County and the municipalities within the County to execute great projects to the highest standards understanding that these developments will become part of the community’s fabric.

-Stuart concentrates on land use, planning, zoning, and rezoning (local map amendments), real estate development and redevelopment, and master plans and sector plans in the City of Gaithersburg, the City of Rockville, and all jurisdictions of Montgomery County.
-He is highly adept at all stages of development including due diligence, sketch plan, subdivision (preliminary plan), resubdivision, minor subdivision, site plan and site plan amendment, project plan, variances, administrative appeal, nonconforming uses, and zoning text amendments.
+Stuart concentrates on land use, planning, zoning and rezoning (local map amendments), real estate development and redevelopment, and master plans and sector plans in the City of Gaithersburg, the City of Rockville, and all jurisdictions of Montgomery County.
+He is highly adept at all stages of development and the entitlement process including due diligence, sketch plan, subdivision (preliminary plan), resubdivision, minor subdivision, site plan and site plan amendment, project plan, record plats, variances, administrative appeal, nonconforming uses, and zoning text amendments.

-Stuart also works on Transferable Development Rights (TDRs), Building Lot Termination (BLT), building permit, use and occupancy (U&O) permit, and other permits, water and sewer category changes, administrative law, annexation, and historic preservation (Historic Area Work Permits).
+Stuart also handles a variety of real estate easements, development agreements, impact taxes and tax credits, Transferable Development Rights (TDRs), Building Lot Termination (BLT), building permit, use and occupancy (U&O) permit, and other permits, water and sewer category changes, administrative law, annexation, and historic preservation (Historic Area Work Permits).

 In addition, he represents property owners under threat of condemnation (eminent domain) in order to achieve just compensation for their property.
 Stuart’s clients appreciate his commitment to finding creative solutions to difficult problems, as demonstrated in both his level of detail and his consideration of many options for each challenge.